 [$850 as reviewed(Model 3579)]

 The MSI GS65 Stealth Thin 9SD we've reviewed is similar to the preceding MSI GS65 Steal Thin 8RE, but with new hardware: Intel’s 9th-gen Core i7-9750H, along with Nvida’s GeForce GTX 1660 Ti, which turns it into the GS65 Stealth Thin 9SD.
 (If you want your RTX hardware, you can get that in the pricier GS65 Stealth Thin 9SX.)
 Although it's heavier than before, it still beats many competing laptops with the same hardware, which tip far closer to five pounds.

 Best price-is-no-object gaming laptop

-The Alienware 17 R5 packs Intel’s debut high-performance Core i9 laptop chip.
-Friends, the Core i9-8950HK inside turns this already beastly gaming laptop into an utter monster.
+The Alienware 17 R5 packs Intel’s debut high-performance Core i9 laptop chip, which turns this already beastly gaming laptop into an utter monster.
 The version we tested ($3,810 from Dell) pumps out more performance than we’ve ever seen in a gaming laptop with all-mobile parts.
 It offers over 55 percent more multi-thread performance than its already-potent direct predecessor.
-CPU benchmarks this fast were practically unthinkable mere months ago.
+CPU benchmarks this fast were practically unthinkable.